This quick and easy keto vegetable stir-fry is made with a variety of healthy vegetables, sauce, and topped with yummy shitataki noodles.

 Shirataki are naturally low in carbs and calories (plus have lots of health benefits).
 However, If you’re not a fan of shirataki noodles, try these keto-friendly substitutions instead:

-- more veggies
+- more veggies, like squash

 - zucchini spirals (zoodles)